conan-io/docs/systems_cross_building/windows_subsystems.rst

     - **mingw_installer/1.0@conan/stable**: MinGW compiler installer as a Conan package.

-- From Conan-community: ``conan remote add community https://api.bintray.com/conan/conan-community/conan``

-    - **vs_path_wrapper/1.0@conan/stable**: Wrapper of your own Visual Studio compiler, to be able to put it in the path in the specified order.

 For example, create a profile and name it ``msys2_mingw`` with the following contents: